Last Updated on August 25, 2023 by Soumya

 How to get to Xochimilco and Coyoacan from Mexico City?

-For Coyoacán, you need to get off at the General Anaya station on Line 2.
-A single ticket on Mexico City metro costs 5 MXN.
+To get to Coyoacan, you need to get off at the General Anaya station on Line 2.
+A single ticket on the Mexico City metro costs 5 pesos (USD 0.25).

-Alternately, you can also use Uber which is pretty convenient and stress free in Mexico City.
-But traffic within the city may be an issue, particularly on weekdays.
+Alternatively, you can also use Uber which is pretty convenient and stress-free in Mexico City.

 Admission to Chapultepec Park is free but you need to pay if you wish to enter any of the attractions.